 Basically we’ve tried every costing tool both offline & online and we’ve put together this toolkit which shows you how to use what we consider the best 3 free online costing tools that exist for the UK market.

 We break down each one and give you step-by-step instructions on how to use them and you’ll be shocked with how ridiculously easy to use they are.

 We’ll also show you what info you need to fill them out and how to get this info if you don’t have it, again it’s really simple to do.

 This is the best resource on the big bad interwebs for getting a pretty good ballpark figure for your loft conversion.

 And the best part is that you can do it all online, there’s no calling anyone or booking an appointment or being hounded by sales people!

-- Discover the 3 free & super-simple online pricing tools made for terraced house loft conversions
+- Discover the 3 free & super-simple online costing tools made for loft conversions

 - Get an accurate cost for your potential loft conversion in 5 minutes or less, yes it’s really that fast!